amzn/style-dictionary/docs/tokens.md

 }
 ```

-**You can organize your design token files in any way as long as you can tell Style Dictionary where to find them.** The directory and file structure of design token files does not have any effect on the object structure of the properties because Style Dictionary does a deep merge on all design token files.
-Separating properties into files and folders is to make the authoring experience cleaner and more flexible.
+**You can organize your design token files in any way as long as you can tell Style Dictionary where to find them.** The directory and file structure of design token files does not have any effect on the object structure of the tokens because Style Dictionary does a deep merge on all design token files.
+Separating tokens into files and folders is to make the authoring experience cleaner and more flexible.

 ### Collision warnings